-This is especially the case with that last bullet.
+This is especially the case with self-cleaning and grooming.
 Like cats, dogs are used to licking themselves in a self-cleaning ritual.
-While it's a harmless behavior most of the time, it can quickly turn into a disgusting and dangerous one if their mouth comes into contact with a wound or surgical site.
+While it’s a harmless behavior most of the time, it can quickly turn into a dangerous one if their mouth comes into contact with a wound or surgical site.

 In this case, it can cause the wound to become infected, which can lead to topical infections and internal health problems.
 That’s why it’s always best to leave a cone on your pup if he’s had a wound treated at the vet!

 As we’ve mentioned above, there are some instances in which you can come into contact with germs that live in your dog’s mouth.
 However, it’s important to notice that this contamination usually comes after you handle your dog’s feces or are scratched by your furry pal.

 For the most part, it’s uncommon to swap diseases with your dog orally.

 That’s because, with the exception of Pasteurella, most of the bacteria that live in your dog’s mouth are not zoonotic.
 In other words, a majority of them are incapable of passing from animals to humans.

 That means you’re generally free to give your dog a big kiss without fear of becoming infected or inflicted with a disease.
 Of course, as with every rule, there are exceptions.